 Powers Corridor, Colorado Springs, CO Real Estate and InformationLocated on the northeast side of Colorado Springs, the Powers corridor is one of the fastest growing neighborhoods in the city.
-It is a family-friendly area in which you will find relatively new homes with plenty of shopping and dining, schools, and health care facilities nearby.
-It is also conveniently close to the Colorado Springs Sky Sox stadium (AAA affiliate of the Colorado Rockies), Peterson Air Force Base, and the Colorado Springs Airport.
+It is a family-friendly area in which you will find relatively new homes with plenty of shopping, dining, schools, and health care facilities nearby.
+It is also conveniently close to the Colorado Springs Sky Sox stadium (AAA affiliate of the Milwaukee Brewers), Peterson Air Force Base, and the Colorado Springs Airport.
 Colorado Springs is located about an hour south of Denver, serves as the El Paso County seat, and is home to about 426,388 people.
 It is perhaps best known as the home of the United States Air Force Academy as well as the United States Olympic Training Center and the headquarters of the United States Olympic Committee.
 Affectionately nicknamed “The Springs” by locals, the city lies on the eastern slope of the Rocky Mountains about 65 miles south of Denver with most of its 194.7 square miles at more than 6,034 feet above sea level.

 - Stetson Hills